frankperler/foodprint/README.md

 3. Add API keys as listed in the .env.example file.

 4. Start the server by running ````nodemon```` in the server folder.
+5. Create a database called "foodprint_dev" with PostgreSQL.

+5. For a better experience, you might want to populate your DB with mock data.
+To do so follow these steps:
+      * In the server folder, find the "mock_data" folder
+      * Open your psql CLI, paste and run the entire content of _Logins_.sql, _Users_.sql, _Products_.sql.
+      * in server/index.js uncomment line 9 ("const populate = ...") and restart the server.
+Comment it back out.
+      * do the same for line 10.

 5. In the client folder, run ````npm start```` to start the development server.